united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

 <!-- Optional section, but recommended; write the problem/question in H3 -->
 ## {{% heading "troubleshooting" %}}

-### The installation stops at the green login prompt
+### The Installation Stops at the First Green Login Prompt

-To check the status of the installation, run the following command:
+If the installation halts at the first green login prompt, check the installation status with:

 ```bash
 systemctl status installer
 ```

-If the installation is still running, you should see something like this:
+A typical response for an ongoing installation will look like this:

 ```bash
 ● installer.service - Flatcar Linux Installer